Skip to content

 return (input_tokens * p["input"] + output_tokens * p["output"]) / 1_000_000

-# A 10-step agent loop with Sonnet
+# A 10-step agent loop with a balanced agent model

 steps = 10